Lucas1774/Controller-Adapter-Cpp/README.md

     LEFT JOYSTICK (hold) -> move
     RIGHT JOYSTICK (hold) -> move mouse
     UP, DOWN, LEFT, RIGHT -> move the mouse to pick a card or reroll

+TODOS:
+- implement little legend movement
+- implement free mouse movement
+- think about how to release something (maybe just drop champions in shop and items on top of nothing?)
+- implement turbo to navigate
+- think about portal selection (free clicking, maybe L3)
+- think whether to get rid of press to hold click all together?
+- check performance